-- (a) MWDOC's cost of acquisition of the water shall be billed in the month following delivery of the water; - (b) MWDOC's Retail Meter Charge shall be billed once annually on or after July 1st of each year, for each retail water service meter within each member agency's service area; - the MWDOC Readiness-to-Serve Charge shall be billed in monthly installments on the water billing in accordance with Exhibit A, the MWDOC Capacity Charge shall be billed in monthly installments on the water billing in accordance with Exhibit B; and - (d) the MWDOC Choice services shall be billed once annually on or after with Exhibit C and/or as may be adjusted during the fiscal year in discussions with and as agreed to by the Choice Program participants. - (e) The fixed annual Groundwater Customer Charge to OCWD, as set forth in MWDOC's Water Rate Ordinance No. 55 and referred to in Section 5 hereof, shall be billed to OCWD annually at the beginning of the fiscal year on July 1.
+- (a) MWDOC's cost of acquisition of the water shall be billed in the month following delivery of the water; - (b) MWDOC's Retail Meter Charge shall be billed once annually on or after July 1st of each year, for each retail water service meter within each member agency's service area; - the MWDOC Readiness-to-Serve Charge shall be billed in monthly installments on the water billing in accordance with Exhibit A, the MWDOC Capacity Charge shall be billed in monthly installments on the water billing in accordance with Exhibit B; and - (d) the MWDOC Choice services shall be billed once annually on or after July 1st of each year or as otherwise during the fiscal year in accordance with Exhibit C and/or as may be adjusted during the fiscal year in discussions with and as agreed to by the Choice Program participants. - (e) The fixed annual Groundwater Customer Charge to OCWD, as set forth in MWDOC's Water Rate Ordinance No. 55 and referred to in Section 5 hereof, shall be billed to OCWD annually at the beginning of the fiscal year on July 1.